amoebius/Blockade/README.md

  - Sandboxer
   - Apparently non-trivial!
 Currently sandboxing is just ignored
   - 'libsandbox' and 'pysandbox' are options
- - Python interface
-  - Standard PHAIS interface
-  - matts1 (see github user) interface
-  - Moebius interface
+ - Alternative python interface?
- - Website...
+ - Website:
   - User accounts and storage......
   - Tournament system...........
- - Other languages?
+ - Support for other languages?
- - Anything else you can think of?